seandstewart/bardly/pending/tragedies/hamlet/11-player.md

 Or rather say, the cause of this defect,
 For this effect defective comes by cause:
 Thus it remains, and the remainder thus.
 Perpend.
-I have a daughter-have while she is mine-
+I have a daughter--have while she is mine--
 Who, in her duty and obedience, mark,
 Hath given me this: now gather, and surmise.

 *\[Reads]*
 'To the celestial and my soul's idol, the most
-beautified Ophelia,'—
+beautified Ophelia,'--

 That's an ill phrase, a vile phrase; 'beautified' is
 a vile phrase: but you shall hear.
 Thus: